 salt, black pepper, dried oregano, thyme to taste

-(Note: If you use a jar of ready made tomato sauce don’t use the spices)
+(Note: If you use ready made tomato sauce you won’t use the spices)

 – Cut off the upper part of the pepper (the lid); remove white parts and seeds inside the pepper with a sharp knife or a spoon.

-– Chop onions fine; in a pan heat butter and saute onions until transparent; add the meat and brown it just a bit.
-Remove from heat.
+– Chop onions fine; in a pan heat butter and saute onions until transparent.

-– Add rice to the meat and mix it well; add parsley, salt, pepper, nutmeg, and red paprika powder.
+– Spice with salt, pepper, nutmeg, and red paprika powder, and parsley.
 Mix well.

-– With a spoon fill meat-rice mix into each pepper.
+– With a spoon fill meat-rice mix into each pepper until it is filled.

 – In a heavy sauce pan fill in the tomato sauce or chopped fresh, or diced tomatoes.